 How Many Hinges?

-Before you purchase hinges for your door, it is important to take note of how many hinges each door has to calculate how many you need to buy.
+Before you purchase door hinges for your door, it is important to take note of how many hinges each door has to calculate how many you need to buy.
 This is important when you are installing hinges on multiple doors, especially if the doors are different sizes.

 If you are unsure how many hinges you need, you can simply count the number of hinges currently in place for existing doors.